Milton Viera: AEK Athens

 Upon hearing of his release from Olympiacos, the manager of AEK Athens, František Fadrhonc saw in his face the ideal solution to complete the midfield of the yellow-blacks.
-He suggested the club's owner, Loukas Barlos to sign Viera.
-After getting the consent of the club's doctor and former president of the then HFF, Vasilis Chatzigiannis regarding the player's health, Barlos responded immediately and in the summer of 1977 Viera came to AEK.
+He suggested the club's owner, Loukas Barlos sign Viera.
+After getting the consent of the club's doctor and former president of the HFF, Vasilis Chatzigiannis regarding the player's health, Barlos responded immediately and in the summer of 1977 Viera signed for AEK.

 Alongside players such as Mimis Papaioannou, Thomas Mavros, Takis Nikoloudis, Christos Ardizoglou and Tasos Konstantinou, Fadrhonc created a spectacular team.
-Viera became the irreplaceable "link" that connected the team's defensive with the offense, occasionally enlisting the required toughness of a defender and sometimes displaying technical virtues.
-In the two seasons he played in the "double-headed eagle", he celebrated the 2 consecutive Championships and a Greek Cup, including a domestic double in 1978.
+Viera became the irreplaceable "link" that connected the team's defense with the offense, occasionally enlisting the required toughness of a defender and sometimes displaying technical virtues.
+In the two seasons he played in the "double-headed eagle", he celebrated the two consecutive Championships and a Greek Cup, including a domestic double in 1978.
 A new injury in 1979 season forced him to terminate his contract with AEK and retire as a footballer.
 A last-ditch effort by the sports writer Giorgos Venetoulias to play one more season at Ethnikos Piraeus was eventually fruitless.

 International career

-Vieira made 5 appearances, scoring once with Uruguay.
+Vieira made five appearances, scoring once with Uruguay.
 He was called up for the first time in 1966 the age of just 20.
 It was in the 1966 FIFA World Cup tie against England, in a match where he played as a starter.

 After football

-Viera returned in 1979 to Uruguay, gradually developing an activity as a football manager based in Montevideo, where he lives until today having three sons.
-The last one which was born during his time at the AEK, was named "Loukas" by him as a sing of respect and tribute to Loukas Barlos, whom he valued and loved as his second father.
+Viera returned in 1979 to Uruguay, gradually developing an activity as a football manager based in Montevideo, where he lived having three sons.
+The last one which was born during his time at the AEK, was named "Loukas" as a sign of tribute to Loukas Barlos, who was President and owner of AEK in the 1970's.

+Death

+Viera died on 20 September 2026, at the age of 80.